alanrob17/Understanding-Typescript/03-The-TypeScript-Compiler.md

 **Note:** this is only to show how to exclude folders.
 The ``node_modules`` folder is automatically ignored anyway.
 Our include option would also force us to ignore ``node_modules`` anyway.

-**Note:** do the excludes first and then the includes as the thes options filter down.
+**Note:** do the excludes first and then the includes as the these options filter down.

 You can work with wildcards for files.